Eigenvalue analysis of the Lax operator for the one-dimensional cubic nonlinear defocusing Schr\"odinger equation: Introduction

 they showed that there are only finitely many discrete eigenvalues which belong to the spectral gap $(-1,1)$.
 It was shown recently in \cite{KL:low} that in the low-regularity finite-energy setting

-the essential spectrum of the Lax operator $L$ is $(-\infty, -1]\cup [1,\infty)$, and the spectrum outside the essential spectrum consists of isolated simple eigenvalues in $(-1, 1)$.
+the essential spectrum of the Lax operator $L_q$ is $(-\infty, -1]\cup [1,\infty)$, and the spectrum outside the essential spectrum consists of isolated simple eigenvalues in $(-1, 1)$.
 However, under this weak assumption, there might be eigenvalues embedded in the essential spectrum.
-We mention also a recent work \cite{BFP} devoted to the case of the nonzero asymmetric boundary condition

-In this paper we will focus on the study of the eigenvalues of the Lax operator $L=\left( \right)$, which is a one-dimensional Dirac operator.
 A specific kind of piecewise constant potentials

 has been considered in \cite{BP}, and the authors there estimated the location of the discrete eigenvalues inside the spectral gap $(-1,1)$ by considering the relation between $A$ and $\cos(\varphi)$.
 In particular, if $A<1$, then there is at least one discrete eigenvalue.
+Finally we mention here a recent work \cite{BFP} assuming the nonzero asymmetric boundary condition on the potential